sergi-moliner/InproCode-front/README.md

 - **Frontend**: Angular 17 application with Mapbox, FullCalendar, and Chart.js.
 - **Backend**: Node.js (Express) server with a MySQL database.

-çThis project showcases an Angular 17 standalone application that integrates a Mapbox map, FullCalendar for event management, and Chart.js for data visualization.
+This project showcases an Angular 17 standalone application that integrates a Mapbox map, FullCalendar for event management, and Chart.js for data visualization.
 It is connected to a backend server for fetching and storing data, making it a complete full-stack application.

 ## 📋 Prerequisites

 Ensure you have the following installed:

-·Node.js (v16.x or later)
+- Node.js (v16.x or later)
-·npm (v7.x or later)
+- npm (v7.x or later)
-·Angular CLI (v17.x or later)
+- Angular CLI (v17.x or later)
+- MySQL (v8.x or later)

 ## 📂 Repository Structure